What's My Line?: Standard rounds

-For the first few seasons, contestants would “sign in” by writing their name on a chalkboard, and meet the panel up close for a casual inspection, and the panel was allowed one initial “wild” guess.
+For the first few seasons, contestants would "sign in" by writing their name on a chalkboard, and meet the panel up close for a casual inspection, and the panel was allowed one initial "wild" guess.
 The first contestant on What's My Line? was Pat Finch, a hat check girl at the Stork Club.
 Finch appeared again on the fifth anniversary show (with the "line" of "chorus girl" appearing in the musical Fanny) and on the final broadcast in 1967 as a guest.

 Beginning in 1955 Daly simply greeted and seated the contestant, who later met the panel at the end of the game.
 Additionally, starting April 17, 1955, the panel stopped taking initial guesses.
 The contestant's line was then revealed to the studio and home audiences, and Daly would tell the panel whether the contestant was salaried or self-employed, and from 1960 on, whether they dealt in a product or a service.

 A panelist chosen by Daly would begin the game.
 If their question elicited a yes answer, they continued questioning.
 When a question was answered no, questioning passed to the next panelist and $5 was added to the prize.
 The amount of the prize was tallied by Daly who flipped up to ten cards on his desk.
 A contestant won the top prize of $50 by giving ten no answers, or if time ran out, with Daly flipping all the cards.
 As Daly occasionally noted, "Ten flips and they (the panel) are a flop!"
 Daly later explained, after the show had finished its run on CBS, the maximum payout of $50 was to ensure the game was played only for enjoyment, and that there could never be even the appearance of impropriety.
-Later in the series, Daly would throw all the cards over with increasing frequency and arbitrariness (frequently to give a particularly interesting or worthy panelist the maximum available prize money), evidence the prize was secondary to game play.
+Later in the series, Daly would throw all the cards over with increasing frequency and arbitrariness (frequently to give a particularly interesting or worthy contestant the maximum available prize money), evidence the prize was secondary to game play.